rakshana-magesh/Insurance-MnA_Market_Map/README1.md

 ## ⚙️ n8n Workflow Deep Dive

 The automation has **6 nodes** running in sequence:

 ### Node 1 — Webhook Trigger
 Listens for `GET` requests from the HTML frontend.
 Kicks off the entire pipeline on demand.

 ### Node 2 — Microsoft Excel Reader
 Reads rows `A1:S200` from `Final lead source list.xlsx` on SharePoint using OAuth2 authentication.
-Handles 19 columns across buyers (rows 1–97) and sellers (rows 100–111).
+Handles 19 columns across buyers and sellers.

 ### Node 3 — Field Normalizer (Code Node)
 ```javascript